Sanix-Darker/dycow/README.md

 This project is a small webserver that just have to get a port and a configuration file to perform preconfigurated commands.

+## Disclaimer

+This was a test-research project for a specific user-case on my raspberry-pi, therefore, i configurated only two methods (GET and POST)

+## Why use dycow

+- It's fast
+- Simple to configure, you just have to create a conf file to be ready to start
+- It's lightweight (The wheel is ~5Kb)

 ## Requirements

 - Python (3.x recommend)